CRH380B-6216L/ur5_webgui/final report.md

 # Introduction
-This project is to build up a control-box web application for an industrial robot with JavaScript, which is to be run in any devices and compatible with any industrial robots.
+This project is to build up a web based graphical user interface (GUI) for an industrial robot with JavaScript, which is to be run in any devices and compatible with any industrial robots.

-Universal Robots UR5 is equipped in the labortary so it is used for this project. ...
+Universal Robots UR5 is equipped in the labortary so it is to be used for this project.
+So the substance of this project is making a web-based GUI for UR5 with functionaity of:
+- Real-time visualization;
+- Moving the robot to predetermined place;
+- Simple programming.

 Chapter 2 provides information about the company.